 5.3.1 Options for signal output

 You can configure the output of a measurement as follows:

-- 1. Position the cursor into the field for the signal output. - 2.
-Use the vertical arrow keys 2 to invert the absorption value.
-The inversion will be indicated by "-" in front of the signal output.
+- 1. Position the cursor in one of the two fields for the signal output. - 2.
+Use the vertical arrow keys 2 w to select one of the following options: